USTCwangbing/USTCwangbing.github.io/_pages/about.md

 - Preprints:

-1.Canonical diffeomorphisms of manifolds near spheres, (in collaboration with X.R.
+1. Canonical diffeomorphisms of manifolds near spheres, (in collaboration with X.R.
 Zhao), arXiv:2109.14803, submitted.

-2.Ricci integrals,local functionals and the Ricci flow, (in collaboration with Y.Q.
+2. Ricci integrals,local functionals and the Ricci flow, (in collaboration with Y.Q.
 Ma), arXiv:2109.02449, submitted.

-3.Rigidity of round cylinders in Ricci shrinkers, (in collaboration with Y. Li), arXiv:2108.03622, submitted.
+3. Rigidity of round cylinders in Ricci shrinkers, (in collaboration with Y. Li), arXiv:2108.03622, submitted.

-4.The local entropy along Ricci flow---Part B: the pseudo-locality theorems, arXiv:2010.09981, submitted.
+4. The local entropy along Ricci flow---Part B: the pseudo-locality theorems, arXiv:2010.09981, submitted.

 5. Rigidity of the first Betti number via Ricci flow smoothing, (in collaboration with S.S.Huang), arXiv:2004.09762, submitted.